Good Friday, and then Easter.

 But a day is missing in that story.
-To move from Friday to Sunday one must walk through Saturday.
+To move from Friday to Sunday we must walk through Saturday.

 Saturday, however, is a lonely day.
 Death has won.
 Hope is lost.
 Jesus of Nazareth lies in a tomb.
-His disciples are afraid, hiding and deeply depressed.
-Everything they had invested in for the past three years seems pointless now.
-They are leaderless, hopeless and aimless.
+His disciples are afraid, hiding, and deeply depressed.
+Everything in which they had invested for the past three years seems pointless now.
+They forsook their Master; they lost faith in that moment.
+They are leaderless, hopeless, and aimless.

-Holy Saturday is the day we sit by the grave.
-It is the day to feel the gloom of the grave, to face the reality of death itself.
-It is a day to weep, fast and mourn.
+On Holy Saturday we sit by the grave to feel the gloom of the grave, to face the reality of death itself.
+It is a day to weep, fast, and mourn.
 The late second century church (e.g., Irenaeus) fasted from all food on this day because it was a day of mourning.
-They did not break the fast till Easter morning.
+They did not break the fast until Easter morning.

-Those of us who have spent time at graves–in my case the grave of a parent, wife and child–understand this grief, the despair of the grave.
-I have spent much of my life running away from graves, and have rarely spent much time thinking about Holy Saturday.
+Those of us who have spent time at graves–in my case the grave of a parent, wife, and child–understand this grief, the despair of the grave.
+I have spent much of my life running away from graves, and I have rarely spent much time thinking about Holy Saturday.

 It is much easier to skip from Friday to Easter than to dwell on Holy Saturday.
-It is like, as happened in my life, skipping grief as much as possible.
-It is easier to run from grief, escape it rather than face it.
+As what happened in my life, we skip grief as much as possible.
+It is easier to run from grief.
+We prefer to escape it rather than face it or endure it.

-Today (Friday) we remember the death, tomorrow we sit at the grave, but on Sunday we are renewed by the hope of the resurrection.
+Yesterday we remembered the death of Jesus on Good Friday, today we sit at the grave, but tomorrow, Sunday, we are renewed by the hope of the resurrection.

-Jesus walked that path and we follow him.
-We, too, will have our Friday, one day we will be entombed in a grave, and–by the grace and mercy of God–on that great day we will rise again to walk with Jesus upon the new heaven and new earth.
+Jesus walked that path, and we follow him.
+We, too, will have our Friday; one day we will be entombed and loved ones will mourn at our graves.
+However–by the grace and mercy of God–on that great day we will rise again to walk with Jesus upon the new heaven and new earth.

 That is the meaning of Good Friday, Holy Saturday and Easter.